 #4 Super Foods

-If 60-70% of my calories are from staples that I’ll consume repeatedly, there is a possibility that a few nutrients could become under represented and since there is no guarantee that I’ll get them on my World Cuisine visits, I created this tier as extra insurance.
+If 60-70% of my calories are from staples that I’ll consume repeatedly, there is a possibility that a few nutrients could become underrepresented and since there is no guarantee that I’ll get them on my World Cuisine visits, I created this tier as extra insurance.

 Super Foods are not going to be a high source of calories, but they will be a high source of nutrition.
-Bone broth, offal, oysters, natto, ginger, kelp, garlic and mushrooms are the foods that first come to mind.
+Bone broth, offal, oysters, natto, ginger, kelp, garlic, and mushrooms are the foods that first come to mind.
 The 150 Healthiest Foods on Earth is a book with more ideas.

 Nutrient density is a topic that is popular in nutritional blogs.
 I like to also think of nutrient diversity.
 This means from the group of Super Foods, rotate your selection.
 This is the opposite of the staple approach used to get the bulk of our calories in Peasant Diet and Old School Bodybuilder.
 That is by design.
-We should spent the least amount of time, thought and energy with those calories.
+We should spend the least amount of time, thought, and energy with those calories.

 #5 Modern Indulgences (optional)

-The least amount of your calories should go towards processed industrialized calories, unless your desire is to gain weight or feed a very active lifestyle.
-If I were one of those guys running 50 mile races in the desert, you can bet I’d be consuming a fair amount of calorie dense processed foods.
+The least amount of your calories should go towards processed industrialized calories unless your desire is to gain weight or feed a very active lifestyle.
+If I were one of those guys running 50-mile races in the desert, you can bet I’d be consuming a fair amount of calorie-dense processed foods.
 But I don’t, so I keep this tier as small as possible.